 - (West Chester Location Only) 9500 IKEA WAY, West Chester, OH 45069

 Tips For Visiting The Butler County Donut Trail In Ohio

 - Start early!
-Most of these bakeries are locally owned and make a delicious donut.
-Therefore, supplies tend to run out so don’t expect some signature favorites to be there if you come strolling in at a few hours before closing.
+Most of these bakeries are family-run donut shops and have a loyal customer base.
+Therefore, supplies tend to run out so don’t expect some of their popular donuts to be there if you come strolling in a few hours before closing.